hantsy/seam3-mail-demo/readme.md

 		}
 	}

 `MailProcessor` is a `@Stateless` EJB which is use for sending mail.

 When a message is arrived, the listener will call `MailProcessor` to process email.

 Use an interface to observe the CDI event and route it to the JMS queue.

   	@Outbound
 	public void mapStatusToQueue(@Observes @NoneBlocking EmailMessage message,
 			@JmsDestination(jndiName = "java:/queue/test") Queue q);

 In the presentation layer, fire an event directly.
 The event object will be routed as the payload of JMS message automatically.

  	messageEventSrc.fire(message);

 ##Run the project

 I assume you have installed the latest Oracle JDK 7, JBoss AS 7.1.1.Final and Apache Maven 3.0.4.

-  1.Check out the complete codes from github.com.
+  1. Check out the complete codes from github.com.

   		git clone git://github.com/hantsy/seam3-mail-demo.git

-  2.Start JBoss AS with standalone full profile which includes JMS support.
+  2. Start JBoss AS with standalone full profile which includes JMS support.

   		<JBOSS_HOME>\bin\standalone.bat --server-config=standalone-full.xml

-  3.Deploy the application into the running JBoss AS.
+  3. Deploy the application into the running JBoss AS.

   		mvn clean package jboss-as:deploy

-  4.Open your browser and go to http://localhost:8080/seam3-mail-demo.
+  4. Open your browser and go to http://localhost:8080/seam3-mail-demo.